Matrix factorizations and Cohomological Field Theories: Matrix factorizations from -structures

 We start with a family of $\Ga$-spin curves over a base $S$ of type $\ov{\ga}=(\ga_1,\ldots,\ga_r)\in G^r$.
 Recall (see Definition \ref{fam-spin-def}) that this is a family $\pi:\CC\to S$ of nodal orbicurves with marked orbipoints $p_1\hra \CC,\ldots, p_r\hra \CC$ and a principal $\Ga$-bundle $P$ together with an isomorphism $\vareps:\chi_*P\simeq\varphi_*P(\om^{\log}_{\CC/S})$.
 Let $(\LL_1,\ldots,\LL_n)$ be a collection of line bundles on $\CC$ associated with $P$.
 Then $\vareps$ induces isomorphisms

 for every monomial $M$ occurring in $\w$ (see Remark \ref{quasihom-monom-rem}.2).
 We also assume that our $\Ga$-spin structure $(P,\vareps)$ is equipped with a restricted rigidification (see Definition \ref{restr-rig-def}).
-Note that this notion is well defined in our situation by Lemma \ref{admissibility-lem}.
+Note that this notion is well-defined in our situation by Lemma \ref{admissibility-lem}.

 Let $(C\to S,p_1,\ldots,p_r)$ be the family of orbicurves with marked points, obtained by forgetting the orbistructure at $p_i$'s (and keeping the orbistructure at the nodes), and let $\rho:\CC\to C$ be the natural projection.
 The family $(C,p_1,\ldots,p_r)$ can be constructed as follows.
 Present $\wt{C}$ as the union of two open substacks $\wt{C}^{reg}$ and $\wt{C}^0$, obtained by taking the complements of the nodes and of the marked points, respectively.
-Then take the relative coarse moduli $C^{reg}$ of $\wt{C}^{reg}$ with the induced marked points (see \cite{KM} or \cite{Conrad}).
-The family $C$ is obtained by gluing $C^{reg}$ with $\wt{C}^0$.
+Then take the coarse moduli $C^{reg}$ of $\wt{C}^{reg}$ with the induced marked points (see \cite{KM} or \cite{Conrad}).
+Note that by universality, $C^{reg}$ still maps to $S$.
+Our family $C$ is obtained by gluing $C^{reg}$ with $\wt{C}^0$.

-For each $j=1,\ldots,n$ the push-forward $L_j=\rho_*\LL_j$ is a line bundle on $C$.
+For each $j=1,\ldots,n,$ the push-forward $L_j=\rho_*\LL_j$ is a line bundle on $C$.
 By abuse of notation we will denote the projection $C\to S$ also by $\pi$.
 Note that we have natural isomorphisms $R\pi_*(\LL_j)\simeq R\pi_*(L_j)$.

 Let us introduce some more notation.
 The $r$-tuple $\ov{\ga}=(\ga_1,\ldots,\ga_r)\in G^r$ determines a relation

 For a $\Ga$-spin structure of type $\ov{\ga}$ one has $(p_i,j)\in\Sigma$ if and only if the action of $G(p_i)$ on $\LL_j|_{p_i}$ is trivial.